Tuesday, March 25, 2014

 The Raising of Amenhotep III

 The Egyptian antiquities service has re-erected 2 statues on their original site in the memorial temple of Amenhotep III at Luxor.
-Amenhotep III was known as "the magnificent" because he reigned at the epoch of the Egyptian empire in the middle of the 14th century BC.
+Amenhotep III was known as "the magnificent" because he reigned during the epoch of the Egyptian empire in the middle of the 14th century BC.

-This last step was fortunate as those blocks which were re used had their sculpted surfaces turned down so the original decoration was hidden away and protected from further damage.
+This last step was fortunate as those blocks which were reused had their sculpted surfaces turned down so the original decoration was hidden away and protected from further damage.
 Merenptah's workmen also took a stela from the site inscribed for Amenhotep III and carved the back for Merenptah.

 AFP Photo/ Khaled Desouki